alynnlp/Project-2/README.md

 # Behaviour (Back-end)

-  1. Shortening URL / delete / edit
+  1. Shortening URL / delete & edit / Cookie

     a.
 GET

       i. /

         if user is logged in:
         (Minor) redirect to /urls
         if user is not logged in: